anders-biostat/rlc_tutorial/citeseq_example/text.md

 The second parameter ("`place`") specifies where to put the plot on the page: here, at position `A1`, i.e., top left.

-We will explain further details below; before, we add the second plot:
+We will explain more details further below; but first, let's add the second plot:

 ```r
 gene <- "CD79A"